arolla/bank-kata/README.md

 10/01/2012 || 1000.00 || || 1000.00
 ```

-The specifications constrain you with this interface (due to business contract between your boss and your customers):
+The specifications constrain you with this interface (due to business contract between your company and your customers):

 >	void deposit(String amount);